 Amount Heading Description £7,050 Residential Weekend This marks the beginning of The Quest and is set in nature away from modern day distractions. £6,450 Mentoring Programme This pays for all the mentoring costs associated with providing young men with a 12 week programme. £1,200 Other programme costs For example, this includes the cost of regular community meetings

-The Quest will take place in one of the abandofbrothers communities.
-We have active communities in Brighton, Crawley, Eastbourne, Oxford, and Cornwall.
+The Quests will take place in one of the abandofbrothers communities.
+We have active communities in Brighton, Crawley, Eastbourne, Oxford, Cornwall, and Haringay.
 There are others in the pipeline.
 These are all areas where a need has been identified amongst the community.

 It isn't just the young men themselves, but the whole communities that are blighted by the issues that abandofbrothers tackles.

-The project will support 10 young men identified by local probation services.
-It will support them, and their communities and families.
+The project will support 10 young men on each Quest, identified by local probation services.
+It will support them, their communities and families.

 Tony, a graduate from The Quest said: “The guys from A Band of Brothers helped me to be more confident about working life and getting a job.
 About 7 months ago I got a job as a trainee Scaffolder and have worked full-time for the company ever since.
 I haven’t got in any more trouble and it feels great to be grafting and earning proper money."

 What differentiates The Quest from other mentoring or development programmes is that the volunteers who mentor the young men are from their local community and the relationship developed between the mentee and the wider community endures long after the programme has ended.
 We have young men who participated in The Quest ten years ago in Brighton who now comes back to volunteer.
 We have shown that this works and has demonstrable results.

 Read more about the Charity running this project.

 CEO, and one of the founders.
 In 2014 he was a runner up in the Sunday Times Changemakers Social Entrepreneur of the year Award.